Course Title: Bioen 490, Engineering Materials for Biomedical Applications

 Outcomes Addressed By This Course:

-(c) an ability to design a system, component, or process to meet desired needs.
+(c) An ability to design a system, component, or process to meet desired needs.
 Students’ ability will be assessed by their term paper project, in which they will design a novel biomaterial to overcome a known failure mechanism of a currently used device.

-(g) an ability to communicate effectively.
+(g) An ability to communicate effectively.
 Communication will be assessed by one or more of the following: written reading reports on assigned reading, oral presentations of biomaterials used in devices and failure mechanisms of devices, and the written term papers.

-(j) knowledge of contemporary issues.
+(j) Knowledge of contemporary issues.
 Students will be evaluated on their understanding of economic and societal forces driving biomaterial and biomedical device development through one or both of the following: written or oral reports on failures of devices, and in the background section of the term paper.
 Students will also be evaluated on their knowledge of current state-of-the-art approaches to improved biomaterials and devices through exams and the term paper.

-(m) the capability to apply advanced mathematics, science, and engineering to solve the problems at the interface of engineering and biology.
+(m) The capability to apply advanced mathematics, science, and engineering to solve the problems at the interface of engineering and biology.
 Students will be evaluated on their ability to apply advanced science and engineering through the term paper.